 Blogs Generate Excellent Results

 Stats show that bloggers who post 15 times a month get 5 times more traffic than bloggers who do less.
 Those who blogged daily report the highest ROI from blogging.
 They require 19% of your time and 7% of your marketing budget. (from the 2013 State of Inbound Marketing Report).
 2/3 of respondents in the 2011 State of Inbound Marketing survey said their blog was important or critical to their business.
+And the rest asserted that they had to take aid of agencies like The Marketing Heaven to explore newer avenues of promoting themselves.
 If you’ve got more money than time, you can hire a professional blogger or ghost writer to do it for you.

 Blogging is likely going to be a kingpin of your digital marketing efforts and might be your only chance to compete above your weight class.
 Bigger businesses may hire full time bloggers and have graphic designers to aid them in crafting compelling, persuasive blog posts.
 But can they be any more credible than you?